 – Resend Request to Team Member.
 Use this option to force the resend of the request for association confirmation.
 This option is available when the association status is Confirmed, Imported or Not Accepted.

 – Send Notification to Manager.
 Use this option to send a notification to the manager when the request is in Pending status, to inform the manager that the user has not accepted the request yet.
 The notification will be sent only if the Admin asks to check your team notification is active in the LMS.
-Please refer to this article for further information on how to activate an manage notifications.
+Please refer to this article for further information on how to activate and manage notifications.

 – Remove Association.
 Use this option to permanently remove an association from the list.
-This option is available for all the types of status.
+This option is available for all types of status.
 Please refer to the following section of this article for further information.